scynthiadunlop/WritingForDevelopersBook/README.md

-# Writing For Developers: Blogs that get Read
+# Writing For Developers: Blogs That Get Read
 Links and additional resources for the book "Writing for Developers: Blogs that get read"